roz0n/invoke/README.md

 # Invoke

-An app for responsibly briging people together.
+An app for responsibly briging people together